teramako/Jagabata.psm/docs/en-US/CredentialType.md

 # Creating CredentialType

-To create CredentialType, we need to define `inputs` data.
+To create CredentialType, we need to define `inputs` and `injectors` data.

 ## Custom Credential Type Inputs